cxandru/sac-nix/README.md

 ==================

 This repository provides NixOS specifications for configuring and installing the SaC compiler and standard library.

-Doing `nix build` should get you going!
+To build the packages you need `nix flake` enabled, calling `nix build` should then work!

 Extra detail
 ------------